SumaJune2025/Resonance/README.md

-# 🌐 CultureMatch
+# 🌐 Values Sync

-A lightweight app to assess company culture cues using website content or LinkedIn URLs.
-Designed to help job seekers discover cultural alignment with organizations — no Clearbit required!
+An app to assess company culture cues using website content or LinkedIn URLs.
+Designed to help job seekers discover cultural alignment with organizations

-## 🚀 Features
+Features

-- 🔍 Enter a company domain or LinkedIn URL
+- Enter a company domain or LinkedIn URL
-- 🧠 Enriches with GPT-4 to extract cultural tags (DEI, climate, hybrid, equity, etc.)
+- Enriches with GPT-4 to extract cultural tags (gender, climate, hybrid, equity, inclusionetc.etc)
-- 🔗 LinkedIn fallback using Google Search for recent posts
+- LinkedIn fallback using Google Search for recent posts
-- 🎨 Simple UI with Tailwind-ready styling
+- Simple UI with Tailwind-ready styling

 ## 📦 Stack